WestRidgeSystems/jmisb/CONTRIBUTING.md

 Growing a community is our #1 priority right now.

 * **Test Data**.
-One of our main challenges is procuring data to adequately represent what jMISB will encounter in production.
+One of our main challenges is procuring data to adequately represent what jmisb will encounter in production.
 If you have any sample data to share (or a means to simulate it), please let us know!

 * **Feature Requests**.
 Even if you do not have the time to develop a new